LunarWatcher/auto-pairs/README.md

 * HTML support: hardcoding HTML tags works, but writing a tag autoinserter requires substantial rewrites to the core engine.
 Instead, may I introduce you to [Tim Pope](https://github.com/tpope/vim-ragtag)?
 Or alternatively [alvan](https://github.com/alvan/vim-closetag)?

 ## Features

+Note that this section is currently out of date.

 `|` represents the cursor.